Is it important that I know how you calculate your costs?

 Is Buildxact alone in calculating this way?

 Not at all, there are plenty of examples where single costs are rounded then added which can lead to the final tax vs total looking out of sync.
 The most notable example is a software we connect with, Xero.
-The below image is from this Xero help article https://central.xero.com/s/article/How-GST-works-in-Xero#HowXerocalculatesGST
+The below image is from this Xero help article https://developer.xero.com/documentation/guides/how-to-guides/rounding-in-xero/

 Did this answer your question?